gh9869827/fifo-dev-dsl/fifo_dev_dsl/domain_specific/mini_date_converter_dsl/README.md

 - A Python parser and evaluation engine that parses DSL text into symbolic function trees and evaluates them into Python `datetime` objects

 Together, these components support both human-readable input and structured execution.

 ---

+## 🎯 Project Status & Audience

+🚧 **Work in Progress** — Part of the **`fifo-dev-dsl`** project, currently in **early development**. 🚧

+This is a personal project developed and maintained by a solo developer.
+Contributions, ideas, and feedback are welcome, but development is driven by personal time and priorities.

+`fifo-dev-dsl` is designed to support other `fifo-*` projects developed by the author.
+It is provided for **individual developers** interested in experimenting with DSL-driven natural language interpretation.

+No official release or pre-release has been published yet.
+The code is provided for **preview and experimentation**.
+**Use at your own risk.**

+---